|

 Tollef and Gunlaug had ten children.

-| Tollef T. Slettvedt | 02-13-1905 | Section 28 | S-1/2 of NW-1/4 | 80 acres |
+Tollef T. Slettvedt | 02-13-1905 | Section 28 | S-1/2 of NW-1/4 | 80 acres | MN3190_.321 |

-| " | 02-13-1905 | Section 28 | W-1/2 of SW-1/4 | 80 acres |
+" | 02-13-1905 | Section 28 | W-1/2 of SW-1/4 | 80 acres | MN3190_.321 |

-| Bjorn Torstenson | 10-19-1905 | Section 15 | SE-1/4 | 160 acres |
+Bjorn Torstenson | 10-19-1905 | Section 15 | SE-1/4 | 160 acres | MN3220_.298 |

-| Kittel T. Slettetvedt | 11-24-1905 | Section 15 | SW-1/4 | 160 acres |
+Kittel T. Slettetvedt | 11-24-1905 | Section 15 | SW-1/4 | 160 acres | MN3250_.342 |

 The family belonged to the Salem Lutheran Church (photo right), founded in adjacent Garnes township in 1895.
 The three brothers can be found on the second membership list of the church.
 TORSTEIN and SIGNE are buried at Salem Cemetery.
 THEA and Amanda were confirmed at the church.
 The confirmation classes, as well as most of the services, were in Norwegian.

-The homestead was located about six miles to the east of the church, in Equality township.
+The homesteads were located about six miles to the east of the church, in Equality township.
 The land is a mixture of trees, tillable land and wetlands.
 Many of the farmers, at the time, would go to North Dakota in the fall for the grain harvest.
 They would find work in the winter to the east, at the lumber camps.
 Then in the spring they would float the logs down the rivers to the mills.

 When the family arrived in Red Lake County, Ole Klostoe was serving as pastor of the Salem church.
 A few excerpts from his biography shed some light on the conditions at the time:

+"... indefinite stretch of semi-wilderness ... territory dotted with settlers' shanties hidden away in the woods and cut off by the swamp lands ... roads, when they could be found, were invariably bad and often the use of horses had to be abandoned ... grueling effort merely to travel the sodden wagon tracks that served as roads ... mud and mosquitos of summer ... cold and snow of winter."
 The ground, almost always soggy, in the area was referred to as swamp.
 It was covered with brush and dead grass, making it difficult to clear.
 "It limited the settlers to scarcely more than subsistence farming and to its accompanying poverty." |

 In Norway the children of TORSTEIN would have had the patryonic name of Torsteinson or Torsteinsdotter.
 They also would have their farm name, Slettetveit.
 But, the immigrant families coming to America had to choose one or the other for their last name.
 Which would this family choose?